aaltogamers/AG_LoL_OSM/src/content/english/introduction.md

 order: 1
 ---

-## Join the Hunt
+## Prove your strength

-Dear League of Legends players, it’s time to join the hunt for the trophy!
+Dear League of Legends players, it’s time to join the fight and prove yourself!

-Aalto Gamers proudly presents the League of Legends Finnish Student Championships 2024!
+Aalto Gamers proudly presents the League of Legends Finnish Student Championships 2025!

-Gather your team of students or recent graduates* and compete for a prize pool and the glory of hoisting the LOL OSM cup!
+Gather your team of students or recent graduates* and compete for a prize pool and the glory of hoisting the League of Legends OSM cup!